lavanyasai/Spring-XML-Demo/README.md

-Added BeanLifeCycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.
+Added BeanPostProcessorDemoBean class in com.stackroute.demo that implements BeanPostProcessor.

-Added two methods customInit() and customDestroy() to the BeanLifeCycleDemoBean class and printed custom messages.
+Overrided the methods and printed messages.